 With the Bay of Pigs invasion, President Kennedy made a decision and the people around him supported it despite their own concerns.

-The term "Groupthink" was coined by Irving Janis in 1972 when he was researching why a team reaches an excellent decision one time, and a disastrous one the next.
+Irving L. Janis coined the term "Groupthink," and published his research in the 1972 book, "Groupthink."
+His findings came from research into why a team reaches an excellent decision one time, and a disastrous one the next.
 What he found was that a lack of conflict or opposing viewpoints led to poor decisions, because alternatives were not fully analyzed, and because groups did not gather enough information to make an informed decision.

 Janis suggested that Groupthink happens when there is: